-The biggest insult I’ve had growing up was being called Weird.
+The biggest insult I have had growing up was being called Weird.
 I didn’t really know what was wrong with me, or even if there was anything wrong with me, and I just self diagnosed with Asperger’s last year and that plays a lot of it and puts the final piece of the puzzle into my life.
-Here’s Autism: Changing Weird to Gifted
+Here are my thoughts on Autism and Changing Weird to Gifted.

 Autism: Changing Weird to Gifted

 But, I want to talk about growing up, and how I turned my weirdness into a gift.
 This can be done with any person out there that has Asperger’s, there’s hope for you, so stay till the very end.

 Growing up, I had a tremendous amount of attention to detail.
 In fact, I could stare at a wall and be entertained with just my imagination.
 Then I discovered music, and I had a canny sense of duplicating the song, mimicking the song, the exact pitch, the tone, the beat, the pattern, and so forth.
 I didn’t know this was a gift but I was drawn to music and I laser focused on it.

 When I was 17 I was very awkward in school, I couldn’t get a girlfriend, people thought I was weird, I was quiet, I was insecure – and my main focus was still music.

 But then something happened, I found alcohol and alcohol became my first lover, the way that it made me feel, the way that it touched my mouth and exploded in my mouth and made me feel almost immortal.
 Within one drink, I felt totally different, I felt like I could breathe, I felt like I could talk to people, and I was spontaneous, I didn’t have to plan anymore.
 I didn’t have to feel awkward and insecure.
 Unfortunately alcohol took more away from me than it ever gave me, and I almost died from it.